DMT Register

 Profile Summary:

 My primary clients are children, and in both individual and group counseling sessions, I frequently address issues such as ADHD, ASD, school refusal, interpersonal difficulties, and internal conflicts, and various other issues.
-Since children’s issues often involve systemic influences, in addition to working in schools, I also actively provide counseling services using dance therapy and psychodrama methods to different
+Since children’s issues often involve systemic influences, in addition to working in schools, I also actively provide counseling services using dance therapy and psychodrama methods to different populations, including inmates, cancer patients, the elderly, new immigrants, and others.

 Christina Houghton